Yemen: Government and politics

-Yemen is a republic with a bicameral legislature.
+Yemen is a unitary semi-presidential republic with a bicameral legislature.
 Under the 1991 constitution, an elected president, an elected 301-seat Assembly of Representatives, and an appointed 111-member Shura Council share power.
 The president is the head of state, and the prime minister is the head of government.
-In Sana'a, a Supreme Political Council (not recognized internationally) forms a government for Houthi-controlled territory of Yemen.
+In Sanaa, a Supreme Political Council (not recognised internationally) forms a government for Houthi-controlled territory of Yemen.

 The 1991 constitution provides that the president be elected by popular vote from at least two candidates endorsed by at least 15 members of the Parliament.
 The prime minister, in turn, is appointed by the president and must be approved by two-thirds of the Parliament.
 The presidential term of office is seven years, and the parliamentary term of elected office is six years.
 Suffrage is universal for people aged 18 and older, but only Muslims may hold elected office.

 President Ali Abdullah Saleh became the first elected president in reunified Yemen in 1999 (though he had been president of unified Yemen since 1990 and president of North Yemen since 1978).
 He was re-elected to office in September 2006.
 Saleh's victory was marked by an election that international observers judged was "partly free", though the election was accompanied by violence, violations of press freedoms, and allegations of fraud.

-Parliamentary elections were held in April 2003, and the General People's Congress maintained an absolute majority.
+Parliamentary elections were held in April 2003, and the General People's Congress maintained a supermajority.
 Saleh remained almost uncontested in his seat of power until 2011, when local frustration at his refusal to hold another round of elections, as combined with the consequences of the 2011 Arab Spring, resulted in mass protests.
 In 2012, he was forced to resign from power, though he remained an important factor in Yemeni politics, allying with the Houthis during their takeover in the mid-2010s.

 The constitution calls for an independent judiciary.
 The former northern and southern legal codes have been unified.
-The legal system includes separate commercial courts and a Supreme Court based in Sana'a.
+The legal system includes separate commercial courts and a Supreme Court based in Sanaa.
 Sharia is the main source of laws, with many court cases being debated according to the religious basis of law and many judges being religious scholars as well as legal authorities.
 The Prison Authority Organization Act, Republican decree no. 48 (1981), and Prison Act regulations, provide the legal framework for management of the country's prison system.

-According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Yemen performs in the low range on overall democratic measures, with particular weaknesses in political representation, including elected government and effective parliament.
+According to International IDEA's Global State of Democracy (GSoD) Indices and Democracy Tracker, Yemen performs in the low range on overall democratic measures, with particular weaknesses in political representation, including elected government and effective parliament.